slalombuild/terraform-atmos-accelerator/README.md

 * If you need to use Terraform Cloud as a back-end (atmos doesn't support it yet)
 * If your terraform is very simple and likely won't grow in complexity

-## 🚀 Setup

-See the [Getting started](docs/GETTING-STARTED.md) docs for complete instructions on how to use this accelerator.

 ## 🧬 Project structure

 ```